How to Nickel Plate Steel

 Open guideUnderstand when an acid copper step helps adhesion and appearance before nickel.

-Open guideA simplified first-day path for DIY nickel plating and electroless beginners.
+Open guideA simplified first-day path for commercial grade nickel plating and electroless beginners.

 | Problem | Likely Cause | Quick Fix |